Quality Assurance Technician

 - Previous ceramic manufacturing experience of (1) or more years OR (2) or more years of continuous employment in a non-assembly line manufacturing environment.

-Blasch Precision Ceramics is located in Albany, NY, and produces precision refractory and specialty ceramic shapes for use in many industrial markets.
+Blasch Precision Ceramics is located in Albany, NY, and produces unique precision refractory and ceramic shapes for many industrial markets.
+Blasch has proprietary processes which enable the manufacture of complex shapes not possible with other ceramic forming technologies.

 This position offers an attractive compensation and benefit package.
 Successful candidates must pass a pre-employment drug screen and physical examination.
 Please upload your resume and cover letter below or send to:HR@blaschceramics.com .